kohlmu-pivotal/spring-data-geode-examples/client-server-examples/basic-operations/README.md

 ```
 mvn exec:exec -DlocalCacheClientKT
 ```
+## Running the example

+The example is broken up into multiple steps:
+1. Insert (Put) three Customer entries into the `Customers` region using the repositories `save` method.
+1. Printing out the size of the local region on the cache
+1. Printing out the size of the region on the server
+1. Updating the Customer for id=2.
+Recording the before and after Customer detail
+1. Removing (delete) the Customer for id=3

-To confirm that the client has completed you should see one of the following outputs.
+After running the client has one should see one of the following outputs.
 The most notable differences between the two outputs is the line `Entries on Client:...`.

-In the `look-aside caching` example, the client does not store any data locally on the client and will return `0` for the number of `Entries on Client`.
+In the `PROXY` cache example, the client does not store any data locally on the client and will return `0` for the number of `Entries on Client`.
-The `near caching` example will store the entries on the local client cache, thereby the `Entries on Client` will be `3`.
+The `LOCAL` cache example, the client will store the entries locally, thereby the `Entries on Client` will be `3`.

-1. Look-aside caching client output
+1. `PROXY` cache client output
     ```
     Inserting 3 entries for keys: 1, 2, 3
     Entries on Client: 0